Reverse Osmosis Water: What is It and How Does It Work?

-Reverse osmosis can rid water of up to 99.9% of all contaminants, sediments, and particles as small as .001 micron.
+Reverse osmosis can rid water of up to 99.9% of all contaminants, sediments, and particles as small as .001 microns.
 While tap water may be clean when it leaves the plant, it can pick up pollutants and dissolved solids, resulting in hard water.

 Reverse osmosis water can be a healthier and safer choice for you and your family.
-Reducing particles, bacteria, and dissolved minerals as well as hard-to-detect contaminants such as lead and arsenic, can help minimize health risks associated with drinking contaminated water, including:
+Reducing particles, bacteria, and dissolved minerals, as well as hard-to-detect contaminants such as lead and arsenic, can help minimize health risks associated with drinking contaminated water, including:

 - Low fertility